 - Choose a virtual ceremony via Zoom or Google Meets

-- Have children arrive already dressed in caps and gowns
+- Have children arrive already dressed in graduation caps and gowns

 Regardless of which avenue you choose, celebrating a graduation in the early childhood years has endless benefits.
 Pick whatever feels right and feasible and get to celebrating!
 You are, without a doubt, creating one of the sweetest memories.
 Hey…speaking of sweet, throw in a class (Ring)Pop!
 Here’s to the graduates!